merin86/planbrella/README.md

 [The actual website](https://planbrella-ad4018061f52.herokuapp.com/)

 The primary goal of this project was to develop an intuitive and user-friendly application that enables users to plan and organize their work efficiently.
-The app aims to provide a structured approach to task management, ensuring users can easily create, track, and manage their tasks.
+The app aims to provide a structured approach to task and group management, ensuring users can easily create, track, and manage their tasks and groups.

 ![Mockup](documentation/images/mockup.jpg)